DevTrainings/GitTraining/14-RemoteRepository/README.md

 ## Introduction

-Once we have our remote repository configured we would be able to work with it.
+Once we have our remote repository configured, we can work with it.

 The list of commands below allows to work with remote repository.

+Remote repository does not need to be provided by a _GIT_ server, it can be as well a network share or just a different local folder.

 ### Upstream

 Upstream is a branch in central location.
 If a branch is configured for upstream some of the commands (like ```git pull```) will not require the name of remote and branch.

 Also it is pretty convenient since you may usually see the status of your working branch indicated in the command line.

+Having an upstream is optional and you can change it/remove at any point in future.

 ## Commands

 ### Creating copy of remote repository

-* Since we just published our local repository we do not need to create a local copy.
+* Since we just published our local repository we do not need to create a local copy (we can skip `git clone`).
 * Process of creating a local repository copy is known as ```clone```.
 * Please note that we are leaving alone setup of the authentication here.
 ```